If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.

-- You will get three “Fastpasses” per day
+- You receive three “Fastpasses” per day

 - You may book your fastpass times up to 60 days in advance.